wayetender/whip/web/source/docs/artifact-eval.md

 beginning of Section 6 of the paper.
 We refer to the interposition library in this document and in the source code simply as the _shim_.

-We provide you with two ways to create the Whip base image: either by building the container manually from source, or by importing the image directly.
+We provide you with three ways to create the Whip base image: either by building the container manually from source, or by importing the image directly, or by pulling from the Docker Hub.
-We note that building the container manually, though is simply one command, is computationally intensive and can take upwards of 30 minutes.
+We note that building the container manually, which can be done in one command, is computationally intensive and can take upwards of 30 minutes.
 In contrast, importing the image directly takes seconds.